-- The Law Foundation of BC website lists all the projects funded by the Foundation that provide legal advocacy and representation, legal education, legal research, law reform, or provide legal library services. - PovNet is an online information service about poverty issues.
+- PovNet is an online information service about poverty issues.
 The website has information about and links to groups that work on poverty issues.
 It has a helpful link for finding an advocate in various BC communities.
 Online discussion groups provide an opportunity for advocates to discuss issues with others working on similar topics. - Clicklaw provides links to legal information, education and self-help resources.
 It also has a HelpMap that lists resources in each community that can be useful when dealing with legal issues. - Dial-A-Law features free information on the law in British Columbia in 190 topic areas.
 The information is reviewed by lawyers and updated regularly.
-To listen to Dial-A-Law information on the phone, call - Lower Mainland: 604.687.4680

-- Elsewhere in BC: 1.800.565.5297 (call on charge) - Dial-A-Law is available on the internet at dialalaw.ca, including audio recordings of all the information. - Legal Help for British Columbians is a resource for non-legal professionals in British Columbia who have clients with legal problems and little money to deal with them.
+To listen to Dial-A-Law information on the phone, call - Lower Mainland: 604.687.4680 - Elsewhere in BC: 1.800.565.5297 (call on charge) - o Dial-A-Law is available on the internet at dialalaw.ca, including audio recordings of all the information. - Legal Help for British Columbians is a resource for non-legal professionals in British Columbia who have clients with legal problems and little money to deal with them.
 For over 40 common legal problems, the Guide provides first steps to address the problem and options for further information or help.
 The Guide can also be used directly by those seeking assistance with their legal problem. - Legal Services Society (LSS) has numerous legal publications that are free.
-View it online or follow the instructions online to order a hard copy. - People's Law school has a variety of publications about legal issues as well as online resources. - BC Supreme Court Self-Help Information Centre is a drop-in service for anyone who has to go to Supreme Court but cannot afford a lawyer.
-This service is available only at the office: there is no phone consultation service.
-Several self-help resources for people going to Supreme Court on civil matters are available on the Centre's website.
-274 - 800 Hornby Street Vancouver BC V6Z 2C5
+View it online or follow the instructions online to order a hard copy. - People's Law school has a variety of publications about legal issues as well as online resources. - BC Supreme Court has some resources for Self-Represented Litigants to learn regarding legal information. - BC Provincial (Small Claims) Court website tells you the types and dollar value of dispute you can bring to Small Claims Court.